aaron-grau/curic/sql/readings/first-rails-project.md

 Open up the `Gemfile` file (located in your new `DemoProject` folder).
 Rails sets you up with a bunch of gems by default, but there are a few other gems we recommend that will make your life **much** easier.
-You may want to add some of the following gems to your `development` group:
+You should get in the habit of including the the following gems to your `development` group:

 ```ruby
     group :development do